lockss/lockss-rtd-manual/docs/configuring.rst

    Complete this section only if you answer :kbd:`Y` to |postgres-guilabel|.

-1. :guilabel:`Password for PostgreSQL database:`
+1. :guilabel:`Password for PostgreSQL database`

    Enter a password for the embedded PostgreSQL database.

-2. :guilabel:`Password for PostgreSQL database (again):`
+2. :guilabel:`Password for PostgreSQL database (again)`

    Re-enter the password for the PostgreSQL database (if the two passwords do not match, the password will be asked again).